michelfernandez/cove/site/content/english/hr.md

 Skribble' s data centre is located in Switzerland and is ISO 270001 certified (according to banking standards).
 {{% /collapsible %}}

-{{% collapsible 11 "How can Skribble be sure that the right person has signed?" %}}
+{{% collapsible 11 "What if I haven't been identified yet?" %}}
-All signatories are identified in advance.
-During signing, the signing person confirms his or her identity in two steps, the so-called two-factor authentication.
-This includes an SMS with a one-time password or the Mobile ID.
-The process is similar to logging into e-banking.
+Personal identification is only required for signing with the highest e-signature standard (QES).
+If you have not yet been identified in personal contact, you sign with the second highest standard (AES).
 {{% /collapsible %}}

 {{% collapsible 12 "Is signing with Skribble legally binding?" %}}
-Yes, Skribble is based on the qualified electronic signature (QES).
-The QES is the only form of electronic signature that is equivalent to the handwritten signature before Swiss (OR Art.
-14 Para.
-2 bis) and EU law (eIDAS No. 910/2014 Art.
-25 Para.
-2).
+Yes.
+On Skribble you can choose the highest e-signature standard available: the qualified electronic signature (QES).
+It has the highest legal weight in court.
 {{% /collapsible %}}

 {{% collapsible 13 "Can I store the digitally signed contract in paper form?" %}}